tayvinnguyen/Movie-Recommender/README.md

  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * This is important to people that are struggling with deciding on a particular movie and don't know where start.
  > * Languages and tool we will be using is C++, Visual Studio Code
- > * The inputs of our project from the user will be along the lines of movie genres, movie ratings, age of user, profiles, etc. Outputs will be a list of recommended movies.
+ > * The inputs of our project from the user will be along the lines of movie genres, movie ratings, age of user, profiles, etc. Outputs will be a list of recommended movies according to the user's interests.
- > * The features that this project provides is recommending shows or movies that are of most interest and popular shows etc.
+ > * The features that this project provides is recommending shows or movies that are of most interest and popular shows etc. This project will have a catalog of movies that can be narrowed down using mulitple different filters such as the genre, age-appropriate movies, how old the movie is, ratings, actors, directors, etc. Movies can also be sorted according to the filters.
  > This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
  >
  > You also need to set up an empty project board using GitHub projects (board view).
 Make sure you add the board under your project repository.
 You should also have a Product Backlog and In testing columns added.